McMei/GradleProject/README.md

 ## History
 **Sprint 1** - GUI, basic database

--JavaFX program with database connectivity.
+* JavaFX program with database connectivity.

 **Sprint 2** - OOP

-*Pass tests (in repl.it) and include associated functionality within JavaFX program.
+* Pass tests (in repl.it) and include associated functionality within JavaFX program.

-  *Use the one time link to join the repl.it classroom on the Canvas course home page.
+  * Use the one time link to join the repl.it classroom on the Canvas course home page.

-  *After enrolling, you can just login to repl.it to access.
+  * After enrolling, you can just login to repl.it to access.

 **Sprint 3** - Full database integration and enhancements

-*Pass tests (in repl.it) and include associated functionality within JavaFX program.
+* Pass tests (in repl.it) and include associated functionality within JavaFX program.

-*Satisfy all specifications on this page.
+* Satisfy all specifications on this page.

 ## Key Programming Concepts Utilized
 Object Orientated Programming.